MennoRooker/F1-Ratings-Engine/README.md

 Formula 1 Ratings Engine
-by Menno Rooker, Nov 2024
+by Menno Rooker, Dec 2024
 based on Formula 1 ELO Engine by Mr. V

-homepage: (hyperlink here)

 Contents
 --------
 1. Introduction
 2. Acknowledgements
-3. Layout
+3. Calculations
-4. Features
+4. Layout
-5. Requirements
+5. Video
-6. Uncertainties

 Introduction
 ------------

-In this project I will attempt to answer the question "Who is the best Formula 1 driver in the world?" by building an ELO engine that attributes ratings to drivers on the grid based on more than just the results of the races.

 Formula 1 often gets accused of being a sport that rewards a driver's budget over his skill, receiving ridicule from people who have noticed that - more often than not - the driver with the better car gets the better result.
-It is true that since teams can create their own cars these vehicles vary greatly in performance, making most metrics to determine who the most skilled driver is hard to objectively quantify.
+It is true that since teams can create their own cars these vehicles can vary significantly in performance, making most metrics to determine who the most skilled driver is hard to objectively quantify.
 However, by looking at how other sports (or games) determine who the best is and adjusting it accordingly we can perhaps determine who the best F1 driver is over the course of a season, or even over their whole career.

-The end result of this project will be a web page.
-Anybody interested in Formula 1 is welcome to check out the results!

 Acknowledgements